-Pine Ridge Trail is a 2 mile lightly trafficked loop trail located near Salem, MO that features a river and is rated as moderate.
+Pine Ridge Trail is a 2 mile lightly trafficked loop trail located near Salem, Missouri that features a river and is rated as moderate.
 The trail is primarily used for hiking, camping, fishing, and fly fishing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash